Larry Emmott, DDS

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: dental technology, return on investment, high-tech gizmo, Dr. Larry Emmott.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: dental technology, return on investment, high tech, CAD/CAM, Dr. Larry Emmott.

 Past DE Issues